NFL returning to LA

 The Chargers claim 25 percent of their fan base comes from north of San Diego County.
 The team has declined to offer proof, however.

 Oakland has expressed interest in building a stadium for the Raiders at the Coliseum site.
-The team plays home games at the Coliseum now.
 But the city has no funding plan as of yet.

-The Rams currently have a year-to-year lease.
-They now play in the Edward Jones Dome.
+The Rams currently have a year-to-year lease with the Edward Jones Dome.

 Kroenke has ignored efforts by a St. Louis task force.
-The task force has proposed a $1.1 billion stadium.
-It would be built along the Mississippi River.
-The site is not far from the Rams' current stadium, Edward Jones.
-That facility was built in 1995.
+The task force has proposed a $1.1 billion stadium along the Mississippi River.
+The site is not far from the Rams' current stadium.
+It was built in 1995.

 Middle linebacker James Laurinaitis of the Rams said the demands of the season kept a possible move of the team from being too big of a distraction.

-"Really, it'll become a big distraction now as you sit with nothing to do.
-And you realize it's what, two weeks or not even (that) away from the decision," Laurinaitis said.
-"Everyone's just kind of fatigued about it, to be honest."
+"Really, it'll become a big distraction now as you sit with nothing to do and you realize it's what, two weeks or not even (that) away from the decision," Laurinaitis said.
+"Everyone's just kind of fatigued about it, to be honest.
+Everyone wants closure to it all, just wants to know one way or another."

 CRITICAL THINKING QUESTION